 Christopher Lake is located near the south of the Narrow Hills Provincial Park.
 From the park site, it takes a half-hour by car.
 They provide a rental cabin for visitors in a good range.

-In the winter season, the surrounding hills campsites are filled with tourists and specialty hikers.
-It’s always a good idea to book your accommodations in advance, especially during peak travel times as during this time many viewers come for camping & boating on the lakes.
+The surrounding hills campsites are filled with tourists and specialty hikers in winter.
+It’s always a good idea to book your accommodations in advance, especially during peak travel times, as during this time, many viewers come for camping & boating on the lakes.

-The park provides a perfect wilderness wonderland.
-Wooded ridges, gravel roads, Stickley lake, & tiger trout give you a vibe of natural beauty.
+The Park provides a perfect wilderness wonderland.
+Wooded ridges, gravel roads, Stickley Lake, & tiger trout give you a vibe of natural beauty.
 Apart from all these parks, visitors can choose a picnic area or vantage points & book a parking lot for group enjoyment.
-But remember, you will not be able to use cell service because of poor reception.
+But remember, you cannot use cell service because of poor reception.

 With minimal effort, you can easily choose campsites & cabins for your stay.
 So, why are you waiting?
 Tell your friends & family and go on an adventurous journey to Narrow Hills Provincial Park.